Live Twice, Love Once

-Live Twice, Love Once (Vivir dos veces) is a 2019 Spanish tragic comedy film directed by María Ripoll.
+Live Twice, Love Once (Vivir dos veces) is a 2019 Spanish road comedy-drama film directed by María Ripoll.

+Synopsis

 A poignant tragic comedy about family, love, ageing, Alzheimer's and dementia.
 A successful Spanish mathematics professor faces the awful reality of Alzheimer's and increasingly reverts to earlier memories of a lost love.
 With hesitant but increasing support from his somewhat dysfunctional family, the professor pursues a childhood dream before losing all his memory, forging stronger family ties long the way.

 Release

 The film premiered in Madrid on 6 September 2019.